ambienthack/mistape-be/readme.txt

 So if Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection, ask your friend to report something, or just wait a few minutes.

 = Mistape doesn't seem to work on old Internet Explorer versions.
-Is that true? = Yes, since version 1.0.6 Mistape doesn't render itself if visitor's device is detected as a mobile device or IE < 11.
+Is that true? = Yes, since version 1.0.6 Mistape doesn't render itself if visitor's device is detected as a mobile device, and since 1.1.0 it ignores Internet Explorer (IE support may be added later).

 = Can I customize text and style of the caption? = Yes, hooks are available for that.